 Metal scene from lands of former Yugoslavia is little obscure, but it has many treasures.
 Black metal band Muka from Coratia is one of this.
 They released their second EP – Sveta stoka on March.
 You can read more details below in the interview with their bassist

 Hi Stjepan !
 Could you tell us something about Muka?

 Stjepan Dianić: Hi, my name is Stjepan and I’m the low-end rumble, the 4-string apocalyptic doom invocation in Muka.
 I play bass 🙂 Muka is a blackened doom metal band from Zagreb, Croatia.
-We’ve been active since 2012. and have self-released two albums : ‘Svi Šute’ in 2014 and ‘Sveta Stoka’ in March of 2017.
+We’ve been active since 2012.
+We have self-released two albums : ‘Svi Šute’ in 2014 and ‘Sveta Stoka’ in March of 2017.

 You have released second album Sveta Stoka in March 2017, could you tell us something about it?

-It’s a mixture of extreme metal genres, sometimes it’s dissonant, sometimes it’s doomy, sometimes it’s a full on assault of aggression and fury.
+It’s a mixture of extreme metal genres.
+Sometimes it’s dissonant, sometimes it’s doomy, sometimes it’s a full on assault of aggression and fury.
 The album title literally translates to ‚Sacred Cattle’, but it’s actually meant to be ‘Sacred Scum’ a reference to all who blindly follow their demagogues to inevitable and ghastly demise while willfully renouncing their humanity, dignity and pride.

 To simplify a bit, I would describe it as a form of contempt and abhorrence towards idiots and the system that breeds idiots.

 Could you tell us something about process of creation of it?